413C5/date-time-control-panel/README.md

 - Make sure that the following workloads are installed:
   - .NET desktop development

-- If you want to try out this app, you can download the .exe from releases.
+- If you want to try out this program, you can download the .exe from releases.

 # About this Project